RTÉ Sport: Football

 RTÉ cover at least one match per week from the FAI League, these matches are usually hosted by Peter Collins or Tony O'Donohue with guests from Irish football such as Richie Sadlier, Kenny Cunningham, Roddy Collins.
 Commentary comes from Stephen Alkin, Adrian Eames, John Kenny, Ger Canning or George Hamilton.
+The first live League of Ireland game was broadcast on RTÉ2 from Tolka Park between Shelbourne and Derry City during the 1996/97 season.

 The Premiership was RTÉ's flagship Premier League programme until 2008, when Premier Soccer Saturday was launched.
-The Premiership was shown on Saturday nights at 7.30pm.
-There were sometimes Premiership Specials which would normally be shown on a Sunday evening at 8.00pm or on a Monday night.
+The Premiership was shown on Saturday nights at 19:30.
+There were sometimes Premiership Specials which would normally be shown on a Sunday evening at 20:00 or on a Monday night.
 These programmes are hosted usually by Darragh Maloney or Peter Collins with analysis mainly by Kenny Cunningham, Johnny Giles, Ronnie Whelan, Richie Sadlier, Liam Brady, Trevor Steven, Graeme Souness or Matt Holland.
 Premier Soccer Saturday was dropped from RTÉ's schedules from the 2013/14 season.